liamwh/Veloxide/README.md

 ### Done

+- [x] Implement CQRS and the concepts of aggregates, entities, domain events and commands.
 - [x] Add Dependabot to the repo to keep dependencies up to date
 - [x] Set up code coverage pipeline / badge on readme
 - [x] Set up CI Pipeline